Who We Are

 The Council’s main aims and objectives are the following:

 The Institution of Civil Engineers (ICE) in the UK serves as the Secretariat for the Commonwealth Engineers’ Council.
-ICE’s ties to CEC have been longstanding, and the current CEC President is ICE Past-president Paul Jowitt.
+ICE’s ties to CEC have been longstanding, and the current CEC President is a Fellow of the ICE, Dawn Bonfield.

-To learn more about CEC, please contact Katie Momber at: katie.momber@ice.org.uk
+To learn more about CEC, please contact Dawn Bonfield at [email protected] or [email protected]

 The Secretariat for the Commonwealth Engineers Council is based at the Institution of Civil Engineers, One Great George Street, London SW1P 3AA.